shariq1989/cookbook/content/recipe/french_onion_soup.md

 For the Soup:

 1. Melt the butter in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
 Add the onions and baking powder, stir to combine.
-Season with salt and pepper.
-Cook, stirring, until onions soften and release liquid, about 3 minutes.
+Season with salt and pepper and cook, stirring, until onions soften and begin to release liquid, about 3 minutes.
 2. Seal the Instant Pot lid and cook on manual high pressure for 20 minutes with a quick release.
-3. Continue cooking with the lid off, stirring constantly, until the liquid inside reduces and the onions become brown and sticky about 5 minutes.
+3. Continue cooking the onions with the lid off, stirring constantly, until the liquid inside reduces and the onions become brown and sticky, about 5 minutes.
-4. Add the sherry and bring the mixture to a simmer, scraping up any brown bits left behind by the onion.
-Cook until the alcohol smell is mostly gone, about 3 minutes.
+4. Add the sherry and bring the mixture to a simmer, scraping up any brown bits left behind.
+Cook until the alcohol smell is mostly gone.
 5. Next, add the water, Better Than Bouillion, thyme sprigs, and bay leaf.
 Bring to a simmer for 10 minutes.
 6. Stir in the fish sauce and season with salt and pepper, to taste.
 Discard thyme sprigs and bay leaf before serving.

 To Serve:

 1. Move the oven rack to the top position and preheat the broiler on high.
-2. Butter the baguette slices and rub them with the punctured garlic clove.
+2. Butter the baguette slices and rub them with a punctured garlic clove.
-3. Spoon broth into the bottom of 4 oven-safe bowls, sprinkle with Gruyère, and then top with the baguette slices.
-Spoon a bit more broth overtop.
+3. Spoon broth into the bottom of 4 oven-safe bowls, sprinkle with the shredded Gruyère, and then top it with the baguette slices.
+4. Spoon a bit more broth over top and cover with the remaining Gruyère.
-4. Cover with the remaining Gruyère and set bowls onto a rimmed baking sheet.
-Place the sheet into the oven.
+5. Set the bowls onto a rimmed baking sheet.
+Place the baking sheet into the oven.
-5. Broil until the cheese is melted and brown spots begin to appear if you can wait that long.
-I usually cannot.
+6. Broil until the cheese is melted and brown spots begin to appear if you can wait that long.

 #### ABOUT THE MEAL